bitcoin/bitcoin/doc/build-unix.md

         sudo apt-get update

- Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.
+ Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break the wallet.

 For other Debian & Ubuntu (with ppa):